shubhodbirajdar928-hash/CareerVerse-AI/README.md

 **Shubhod Birajdar**

-AI & Machine Learning Student
+Artificial Intelligence & Machine Learning Student

+Passionate about AI, Full Stack Development, and building intelligent solutions that solve real-world problems.

 GitHub:
 https://github.com/shubhodbirajdar928-hash

 ---

+## 📄 License

+This project is licensed under the MIT License.

+---

-⭐ If you like this project, give it a star!
+⭐ If you found this project useful, don't forget to star the repository!